paolinellih/Redington/README.md

+This repository contains two main projects:

-The backend project is a .NET 8-based minimal API designed for high maintainability and scalability.
+API/CalculatorAPI - A backend Minimal APIs built with .NET 8 (including Business, Data, and UnitTest layers) - Designed for high maintainability and scalability.
 It adheres to SOLID principles, employs clean code practices, and leverages modern design patterns to achieve extensibility, testability, and separation of concerns.

-The frontend project is a React.js with Vite component-based structure, with distinct components for encapsulated logic (CalculatorCalculateProbability) and reusable utilities (ValidationErrorsDisplay).
+APP/CalculatorAPP - A frontend application built with React.js using Vite and Jest for the unit tests. - Component-based structure, with distinct components for encapsulated logic (CalculatorCalculateProbability) and reusable utilities (ValidationErrorsDisplay).
 React's useState and useEffect hooks.

-Please choose the way you want to run the project with the links below:
+Please, following the links bellow you can easily run both projects:

 [Docker and Docker-Compose](https://github.com/paolinellih/Redington/wiki/Running-the-Project-with-Docker-and-Docker-Compose)